Tuned for the Mac

-A month and change, Panic’s launched its new code editor, Nova with the lede, “Nova, our next-generation, fully native, future-focused code editor — only available for macOS — is here.”
+A month and change later, Panic launched its new code editor Nova with the lede, “Nova, our next-generation, fully native, future-focused code editor — only available for macOS — is here.”
 On the marketing site, you’ll read the headline, “Can a native Mac code editor really be that much better?”

 On the same day, Sketch wrote a 10-year anniversary treatise (couched in an absolute tour de force of web design) titled “Part of your world: Why we’re proud to build a truly native Mac app”:

 Native apps bring so many benefits — from personalization and performance to familiarity and flexibility.
 And while we’re always working hard to make Cloud an amazing space to collaborate, we still believe the Mac is the perfect place to let your ideas and imagination flourish.

 Following Sketch’s post, we find John Gruber of Daring Fireball:

 I’ve taken to calling these apps “Mac-assed Mac apps” recently, but we need a better term.
 Je ne sais quoi means “a quality that cannot be described or named easily” – it’s no surprise it’s hard to categorize these apps with a term.
 Panic just introduced their splendid new programming editor Nova as “an extremely Mac-app Mac app”, which captures the sentiment (and sound) of “Mac-assed Mac app” in a purely joyous way.
 I like that.
 Whatever we call them, they’re worth embracing and celebrating, and Sketch sure as hell is one of them.